prof-welch-psu-ist/bsts-algebraic/exercises.md

 **Instructions:**

-1. create a file, `Exercises` in package: `edu.psu.ist` (under the blue `src`)
-2. implement each of the following as a `static` methods
+1. read the `exercises.md` in the root directory of this repo and implement each as a static method in the `Exercises` class.
-3. you should be using JDK23 for these + IntelliJ 2024.X (more recent the better)
+2. you should be using JDK23 for these + IntelliJ 2024.X (more recent the better)
-4. write one or two minimal `@Test`s for each of these methods in the green test dir to confirm your implementation is working
+3. write one or two minimal `@Test`s for each of these methods in the green test dir to confirm your implementation is working
-5. do as many of these as you can -- the last one you'll need to use a higher-order `Function`
+4. do as many of these as you can -- the last one you'll need to use a higher-order `Function`
    * [somewhat OK resource on higher order functions and predicates in java](https://softwarepatternslexicon.com/patterns-java/11/2/)